 Safe Haven needs YOUR support!

-Our Safe Haven program received the sad news that our federal grant was not renewed for this year.
+Our Safe Haven program received the sad news that our federal grant would not be renewed for this year.
 More details below.
-This means that the supervised visitation and exchange services we've provided for over a decade are in jeopardy, unless our community rallies around to help.
+This means that the supervised visitation and exchange services that families have relied on for over a decade are in jeopardy, unless our community rallies around to help.

 Can you support this vital service?
 Donate by clicking the button below or by calling Child & Family Services at (231) 946-8975.
 Checks may be mailed to Child & Family Services, 3785 Veterans Drive, Traverse City, MI 49684.
 Please indicate Safe Haven in the memo line.

 Click here to learn more about donating to the work of CFS.

 Safe Haven is a supervised visitation and safe exchange program for families affected by domestic violence or high conflict.
 It is the only program of its kind in northern Michigan.

 Safe Haven's goal is to provide a safe, supervised, age-appropriate, and friendly environment for children to visit with their non-custodial parent or exchange between parents for visits.

 When relationship problems between parents escalate into confrontations and violence that the children may witness the effect can be devastating, with long-term effects on the child.
 Safe Haven provides a safe, secure setting for children to visit with their parents.